poll-busily/hugosite/content/posts/zeiss-loxia-35/index.md

     caption="The Secret Garden.
 Sony A7R-IV: f/4.5, 1/125th sec, ISO 320"
     >}}

-## What I Don't Love
+## What don't I like?
 By modern standards, the performance of this lens wide-open at f/2 is quite poor.
-Centre sharpness is good but falls off somewhat towards the corners of the image.
+Centre sharpness is good for all but falls off towards the corners of the image.
+Recall that when this lens launched, the first generation A7R at 36 megapixels was the highest resolution body that you could pair this lens with.
+Since then, we've

 {{< figure